 Once the phone/tablet has been restarted, go to Settings > General > Software Update, and the latest beta should be listed.
 Install it.

-This time, when you’re working your way through the setup process, the most recent backup made on your previous computer will be available to install.
+This time, as you work your way through the setup process, the most recent backup made on your previous computer will become available to install.
 Do so.

-If this experience has soured you on the Apple Beta Software Program, we have instructions on how to leave it.
+Finally, if this whole upgrade experience soured you on the Apple Beta Software Program, we have instructions on how to leave it.